AliElgemaey/Secure-Chat-Application-SCA-/README.md

 ![image](https://github.com/AliElgemaey/Secure-Chat-Application-SCA-/assets/114480187/74d0ec78-0424-46d0-875a-1d74c6379e58)

-### When the user finishes and exits (Option3 from Main menu) the application the data will be saved to files, one  for users and the other for the messages as seen in the image above.
+### When the user finishes and exits (Option3 from Main menu) the application, all data will be saved to files, one  for users and the other for the messages as seen in the image above.

 ![image](https://github.com/AliElgemaey/Secure-Chat-Application-SCA-/assets/114480187/04f91dde-3025-4e53-9750-3f3e0aa3a83a)

-The above image is for the users, as seen the password and authorized keys are encrypted using RSA
+The above image is for the users, as seen the password and authorized keys are encrypted using RSA encryption.

 ![image](https://github.com/AliElgemaey/Secure-Chat-Application-SCA-/assets/114480187/a81244a1-747f-47a3-888f-81c3de900cd5)

-This image is for the messages, as seen it is from Venom to Joker and the messages are encrypted using RSA encryption
+This image is for the messages, as seen it is from Venom to Joker and the messages are encrypted using RSA encryption.